pgdelhiganesh/Learn-C-Sharp/README.md

 - **//** Single-line command.
 - **/*** Multi-line command. ***/**
 ---
-- **int** - stores integers (whole numbers), without decimals, such as 123 or -123
-- **double** - stores floating point numbers, with decimals, such as 19.99 or -19.99
-- **char** - stores single characters, such as 'a' or 'B'.
-Char values are surrounded by single quotes
-- **string** - stores text, such as "Hello World".
-String values are surrounded by double quotes
-- **bool** - stores values with two states: true or false

 Data Type | Size | Description
 ------------- | ----- | ----------